-A common material choice for replacement windows is vinyl.
-They are a reasonably priced, sturdy, and reliable option.
+Vinyl is a common material choice for replacement windows.
+It’s reasonably priced, sturdy, and a reliable option.
 With more color choices becoming available, vinyl replacement windows are becoming increasingly popular with homeowners.

-Pro’s Of Vinyl Replacement Windows
+Pros of Vinyl Replacement Windows

-Con’s Of Vinyl Replacement Windows
+Cons of Vinyl Replacement Windows